 If you’ve installed the plugin and are unsure it’s working, here are some things to consider:

 - Enable Credit: A quick way to make sure the plugin is actually enabled and running is to make sure the Credit Tag option is enabled.
 This is an option in the plugin’s settings that modifies the default Joomla “generator” tag in the page’s source.
 You can disable it easily if you don’t wish to give SEOSimple the extra credit, but when debugging, leave it enabled so you can check and make sure it’s working.
 Once enabled, go to any page on your site and View Source (usually a right-click option in your browser).
 You should see a META tag called “generator” that will mention both Joomla and SEOSimple.
 If you don’t see SEOSimple, confirm you’ve installed and configured the plugin properly using the steps above.
-If it’s still not displaying, leave a note in the support forum.
+If it’s still not displaying, leave a note in the issue tracker/a>.

 - View Source: The plugin doesn’t “add” anything to your articles, so you will not see any content added in the article editor page.
 This plugin adds a meta description tag to the <HEAD> section of your page’s source.
 Therefore, to see this in action you need to go to a page on your site and view the source of the page.
 It will be after the <TITLE> and before the </HEAD> tags.
 If it’s not there, confirm you’ve followed the installation and configuration instructions above and confirm you’re on an actual article page.